-Writing checks as a form of payment is becoming less and less common, but it’s unlikely that personal checks will ever disappear completely.
-So even if you don’t use checks very often, knowing how to write a check (as well as how to keep your checks safe from fraud) can still come in handy.
+Paper checks are not used as often as they once were, but they aren’t likely to disappear completely.
+If you don’t use checks very often, you’re more likely to make a mistake when you do need to use one, and you may forget to keep your check secure.
+Knowing how to write a check (as well as how to keep your checks safe from fraud) can still come in handy.

 In our information age, the vast majority of financial transactions are handled electronically.
 And while an increasing number of businesses rely on credit and debit cards — with even longtime holdouts like landlords and farmers’ markets turning to plastic and peer-to-peer payment platforms like Venmo — there are times when it’s still necessary to write a paper check.

 The process of writing a check is simple and straightforward.
-But if you’re among the growing number of people who have never written one, it’s understandable that you’d want to do a little bit of research to make sure you get it right.
+But if you’re among the growing number of people who have never written one, read this guide to make sure you get it right.

 How to Write a Check